-You can see in the model that the actual interest owed after a 12 month period is $152.08, not the $150 the APR would lead you to believe.
-When interest is compounded monthly, as in this example, the actual APY of a 3% interest rate is 3.04%.
-The more times an interest rate is applied to a balance, the higher the APY will get.
-So interest compounded daily would have a higher APY then the example above, and interest compounded quarterly would have a lower APY.
-When interest is compounded monthly a 3% APR is equal to a 3.04% APY.
+You can see in the model that the actual interest owed after a 12-month period is $152.08.
+This is of course more than the $150 the APR would lead you to believe.
+When we compound interest monthly, as in this example, the actual APY of a 3% interest rate is 3.04%.
+The more times an interest rate is applied to a balance, the higher the APY.
+So interest compounded daily would have a higher APY than the example above, and interest compounded quarterly would have a lower APY.

 If you applied this $5,000 to a credit card balance owed, APY would become a less attractive model to use.
 In regard to a credit card account, you would probably have to pay off a certain amount of your bill every month, making the actual interest you would pay less than the $152.08 the example shows (assuming you didn’t charge more to the card).
 You will be paying off a portion of your bill with every statement, making the principal + interest amount lower each month.

 APY always gives you a more accurate representation of how much money you will earn or owe at the end of a full term or year.
-Because home loans, auto loans, savings accounts, CD’s and other similar accounts are rolled over from month to month, interest begins to accrue and interest is earned on interest.
+Home loans, auto loans, savings accounts, CDs, and other similar accounts rollover from month to month.
+Therefore, interest accrues on interest.
 When you shop for a savings account, for example, it’s important to compare APY.
-For example, the EverBank money market account currently offers a bonus rate for the first three months, then the rate lowers to EverBank’s prevailing rate.
-While comparing this offer to other banks would be difficult using APR, APY factors in the changes in rate and compounding.
-Thus, it is easy to compare EverBank’s first year APY of 1.26% (as of 6/14/11) with say Ally Bank’s first year APY of 1.04% (again, as of 6/14/11).

 Finally, when it comes to mortgages, you’ll often see a quoted “rate” that is lower than the APR.
 The rate represents the interest rate on the loan, while the APR factors in other fees (such as points) that you’ll pay.
 The APR is always higher than the rate.
 The key is that when you compare mortgage rate quotes, make sure you are comparing an APR that has factored in the fees you’ll pay with the loan.